pivotal/docs-tas-adapter/install-prerequisites.md

 **NOTE**: v0.1 is a limited beta release, and is only available to invited users.
 If you are interested in testing this version, please reach out to emalm@vmware.com.

+**NOTE**: There is a known issue with Kubernetes 1.22 and TBS/kpack, for now avoid v1.22.* until a fix is released
+- [Here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.3/vmware-tanzu-kubernetes-grid-13/GUID-tanzu-k8s-clusters-k8s-versions.html) are instructions to deploy a TCE Workload cluster with a different Kuberentes version

 Once you are invited to participate in the beta testing, you may use your Tanzu Network account to download [Application Service Adapter](https://network.tanzu.vmware.com/products/app-service-adapter/) and accept the EULA.

 This beta version relies on an experimental version of CF CLI.
 You should receive a CF CLI binary from our team.